 Most treatment are 20- 30 minutes long.

 How many treatments to I need?

 If you have a chronic ailment a minimum of 5 treatments are recommended.
+Some conditions require more treatments.
 In acute cases (e.g. a sore throat) 1 -2 treatments might be all that is needed.
 All needles are brand new and only used once.
-Diagnoses with Chinese medicine Pulse and tongue diagnosis are used to assess any imbalances in the body and treatment is based on these findings.